beckgael/CSV-datasets/README.md

 Some datasets of different nature parse in CSV format

-Most of datasets comes from UCI, i refactored some of them as CSV.
+Most of datasets comes from UCI and were refactored in CSV format.

 ## Hierarchy